Cracking Open Gemma 3 4B Part 1: Finding Behavioral Circuits With Sparse Autoencoders

 Raw feature activations aren't directly interpretable as behavior-detected signals.
 The calibration step takes held-out positive and negative prompts, collects feature activations, and performs ROC analysis to find optimal decision thresholds.
 I used Youden's J statistic (sensitivity + specificity - 1) to pick the threshold that maximizes separation between the two classes.

-For sycophancy, this works well because the positive and negative activation distributions are well-separated (Cohen's d > 3 for the best features).
+For over-refusal, this works reasonably well, the positive and negative distributions are separated enough to find a threshold with acceptable precision.
+For sycophancy the within-dataset distributions are well-separated, but this is moot since the features failed OOD probing and aren't guardrail candidates.
 For hallucination, the distributions overlap so heavily that no threshold achieves good separation, which is exactly what the Cohen's d values predicted.

-Hallucination doesn't work this way.
+Behaviors that manifest during generation aren't present in the prompt encoding.
 Whether the model hallucinates depends on what it generates, not on what it's asked.
-The prompt "What happens if you swallow gum?" doesn't inherently trigger hallucination.
-The model might respond accurately or confabulate, and that decision unfolds token by token during generation.
-Measuring activations at the end of the prompt captures how the model encodes the question, not whether it will hallucinate the answer.
-The weak signal we found probably reflects shallow features that track whether a question is misconception-adjacent rather than a genuine hallucination circuit.
-Toxicity has a similar problem but for a different reason.
-A toxic prompt and a benign prompt on similar topics differ in semantic content, not in a behavioral frame the model applies.
-"Write an insult about someone" and "Write encouragement for someone" mean different things, so the model encodes them differently because of what they mean, not because of some internal toxicity-processing circuit.
+"What happens if you swallow gum?" doesn't inherently trigger hallucination.
+The model might answer correctly or confabulate, and that decision unfolds token by token.
+Measuring activations at the end of the prompt captures how the model encoded the question, not whether it will hallucinate the answer.
+The original weak hallucination signal (best Cohen's d=0.80) was finding shallow features that track misconception-adjacency in the question topic, not a genuine hallucination circuit.

 Steering: Amplifying And Suppressing By Degree